cklapperich/LLM-Dungeon/prototype_prompts/gameplay_notes.md

 [Yes exactly - if she chooses to struggle but you don't attempt to maintain/increase the grapple, her action is essentially wasted.
 The grapple level stays at 2 but she lost her turn.
 This creates interesting tactical choices - sometimes letting them waste energy struggling while you accomplish other goals can be smart!]

+Each grapple level automatically restrains 1 limb of your choice.
+Limbs: leg, leg, arm, arm, mouth.

 ## breeding

-breeding tradeoff - can either breed a 2nd time, or do some action to increase BP gain by +1.
-However monster unuseable next day.
+breeding tradeoff - can either breed a 2nd time, or do some action to get another pack pull/draft.

 Arousal levels for narrative purposes: dry - slick - sopping